Statistically consistent inverse optimal control for discrete-time indefinite linear-quadratic systems: Problem formulation

-where $A \in \mR^{n \times n}$, $B \in \mR^{n \times m}$, $\Qtrue\in\mathbb{S}^n$, $\Rtrue\in\mathbb{S}^m$, and $\qtrue,d \in\mathbb{R}^n$.
-More specifically, the minimization in \eqref{eq:stochastic_forward_problem} is over admissible control strategies with complete state information, i.e., $\mfu_t$ is a function that maps from $\mR^n$ to $\mR^m$, $\mfu_t : \mfx_{t} \mapsto \mfu_t(\mfx_{t})$ (see, e.g., \citep[Chp.~8]{astrom1970introduction}).
-Furthermore, the reason why we only consider a time-invariant external forcing term $d$ in \eqref{eq:stochastic_forward_problem_dynamics} is to simplify the presentation.
+\begin{remark} The reason why we only consider a time-invariant external forcing term $d$ in \eqref{eq:stochastic_forward_problem_dynamics} is to simplify the presentation.
 The results of the paper also hold for time-varying forcing terms $d_t$, provided that the agent knows all the future forcing terms for $t = \nu-N+1:\nu-1$.
-Similarly, this formulation can be extended to tracking-problems by letting the linear cost term be time-varying, $q_t = Qx_t^r$ where $x_t^r$ is the reference signal, and the results in the paper follows analogously (cf.~\citep{zhang2022statistically}).
-In addition, we will in general make the following assumptions.
+Similarly, this formulation can be extended to tracking-problems by letting the linear cost term be time-varying, $q_t = -Qx_t^r$ where $x_t^r$ is the reference signal, and the results in the paper follows analogously (cf.~\citep{zhang2022statistically}).
+Notably, with time-varying $d_t$ or $q_t$, the arguments in the paragraph just before (using time-invariance of running cost and dynamics) does not hold.
+Nevertheless, the formulation \eqref{eq:stochastic_forward_problem} is still of interest in application such as the tracking in rehabilitation trainings, see \citep{zhang2022statistically}. \end{remark}